Forest Park (Queens): 20th century

 A nine-hole golf course opened in 1901.
 The golf course was extremely popular, and so a clubhouse and another nine holes were added in 1905.
 A carousel at Forest Park was likely built in 1916, although the exact date of the carousel's opening is not clear.
 In 1919, a group of trees was planted near the park's golf clubhouse.
 When Woodhaven Boulevard was widened in the 1930s or 1940s, the former American Legion building within the park was torn down.

 The carousel was destroyed in a fire on December 10, 1966; it was replaced by the current Forest Park Carousel, which opened in 1973.
 Jackson Pond was used for fishing and ice skating, but was infilled in 1966 to make way for a playground.
 During the park's centennial celebration in 1995, a hundred trees were planted as a part of Operation Pine Grove, funded by American Forests and the Texaco Global Re-leaf Program.

 21st century

 The Forest Park Carousel was listed on the National Register of Historic Places in 2004.
 The Forest Park Greenhouse reopened in 2012 after it was renovated at a cost of $3.8 million.
 The same year, some of the park's trees were destroyed in Hurricane Sandy and one fallen tree damaged the structure housing the Forest Park Carousel, although the carousel itself was not damaged.
 The hurricane also damaged the tropical section of the Forest Park Greenhouse, which was renovated in 2015 for another $1.5 million.
 Other parts of the park, including the Mary Whalen Playground and some sidewalks, were also renovated in the mid-2010s.

+Freedom Drive, within the park, was closed in 2020 due to the COVID-19 pandemic; the local Queens Community Board 9 voted in 2025 to recommend that the drive be reopened.
+The drive reopened in December 2025, but after Zohran Mamdani became mayor in 2026, other local residents asked his administration to close Freedom Drive again.